 The Step Explorer requires defined Annotations for the evaluation and display of analytics data.

 The Step Explorer provides the following advantages:

 - Order Intent understanding (how many customers have ordered something).

 - Understanding of customer reactions at certain steps (how many, how often).

 - You can define different time frames for evaluation.

-- You can click on a step to see details.
+- You can click a step to see details.

-Using the previously in Cognigy.AI defined annotations in your Flow Nodes the Step Explorer can analyze the conversation steps and every annotation is assigned to a specific step.
-The corresponding conversation data in relation to the defined steps lead to a percentage distribution which the Step Explorer visualizes on the screen.
+Using the Annotations defined previously in Cognigy.AI for your Flow Nodes, the Step Explorer can analyze the conversation steps, and each Annotation is assigned to a specific step.
+The corresponding conversation data in relation to the defined steps leads to a percentage distribution, which the Step Explorer visualizes on the screen.

 100% of the users went through the starting step at the beginning of a conversation.